florisgravendeel/carbon-chat/README.md

 https://user-images.githubusercontent.com/1598486/214799149-c08096d9-5713-431c-8e80-e688a28e2b23.mp4

 ## Running CarbonChat
-I highly recommend to download one of our releases (Windows/macOS).
-It's the quickest way run to the project.
+CarbonChat supports Windows and macOS.
+The quickest way to run the project is to download one of our [releases](https://github.com/florisgravendeel/carbon-chat/releases/tag/Latest).

-The client and server are combined into one file C++ executable.
+The client and server are combined into one C++ executable.
 So there's no need to download multiple files.

 ## Prerequisite for development
 - C++